Limits of combinatorial patchworking: Introduction

 Classifying real schemes for fixed degree $d$ requires two things: constructing sufficiently many curves, and excluding other possibilities.
-For the latter, B\'ezout's theorem suffices for small degrees; higher degrees require further tools such as the Gudkov--Rohlin congruence~\cite{1971:Arnold:OvalsRealCurves, 1972:Rohlin:GudkovHypothesis}.
-For the former, many ad hoc constructions exist; Shustin's $M$-curve of degree eight~\cite{1987:Shustin:NewMcurveEighthDegree}, for instance, relies on careful analysis of singularities of type $Z_{11}$.
-Much of the previous work was systematized by Viro~\cite{1986:Viro:TopologyProgressRealAlgVarieties}, who introduced patchworking as a general combinatorial method to produce many curves.
-Nowadays, patchworking may be seen as a version of tropical geometry over the reals~\cite{2008:Viro:Hilbert16ToTropical}; for introductions to tropical geometry, see \cite{ItenbergMikhalkinShustin:2009,Tropical+Book,ETC}.
+For the latter, B\'ezout's theorem suffices for small degrees; higher degrees require further tools such as the Gudkov--Rokhlin congruence~\cite{1971:Arnold:ArrangementOvals, 1972:Rokhlin:GudkovsHypothesis}.
+For the former, many ad hoc constructions exist; Shustin's $M$-curve of degree eight~\cite{1987:Shustin:CurveDegree}, for instance, relies on careful analysis of singularities of type $Z_{11}$.
+Much of the previous work was systematized by Viro~\cite{1986:Viro:TopologyAlgebraic}, who introduced patchworking as a general combinatorial method to produce many curves.
+Nowadays, patchworking may be seen as a version of tropical geometry over the reals~\cite{2008:Viro:SixteenthHilbert}; for introductions to tropical geometry, see \cite{2009:ItenbergEtAl:AlgebraicGeometry,2015:MaclaganSturmfels:TropicalGeometry,2021:Joswig:EssentialsCombinatorics}.

 The simplest variant of patchworking is \emph{combinatorial patchworking}: a unimodular regular triangulation of the lattice point set $A = \{(i,j) \in \ZZ^2 : i,j \geq 0,\, i+j \leq d\}$ together with a sign distribution $\sigma : A \to \GF{2}$ determines a real plane algebraic curve of degree $d$.
 The resulting curves are known as \emph{T-curves} (for \enquote{triangle}).
-Itenberg \cite[\S7]{1993:Itenberg:Ragsdale} showed that not every nonempty real scheme can be realized by a T-curve of the same degree.
-While realizability by T-curves is known for $d \leq 6$, we are not aware of a prior explicit complete list of such realizations; for individual T-curves of degrees seven and eight see De Loera and Wicklin \cite{1998:DeLoera-Wicklin}.
-In \cite[p.22]{1996:ItenbergViro:PatchworkingRagsdale} Itenberg and Viro asked if there are nonempty real schemes not realizable as T-curves for $d=7$ or $d=8$.

-The main purpose of this article is to settle the issue for $d=7$: \highlight{Every real scheme of degree seven is realizable by a T-curve.}{Theorem~\ref{thm:covering-7}}
+Itenberg \cite[\S7]{1995:Itenberg:RagsdaleCurves} showed that, for sufficiently large degree, there are nonempty real schemes that cannot be realized by a T-curve of the same degree.
+While realizability by T-curves is known for $d \leq 6$, we are not aware of a prior explicit complete list of such realizations; for individual T-curves of degrees seven and eight see De Loera and Wicklin \cite{1998:DeLoeraWicklin:ConvexityPatchworking}.
+In \cite[p.22]{1996:ItenbergViro:PatchworkingRagsdale} Itenberg and Viro asked whether every (nonempty) real scheme with $d=7$ or $d=8$ is realizable as a T-curve.
+The purpose of this article is to answer this question for both degrees, with opposite outcomes. \highlight{In degree $d=8$ there are $M$-curves not realizable as T-curves.}{Corollary~\ref{cor:3_19_impossible}}